 Our Aims

 Multiple Sclerosis (MS) is an autoimmune disease driven by self-reactive T helper (Th) cells, particularly Th1 and Th17 effector subsets, which promote tissue inflammation in the central nervous system (CNS).
 Research efforts both in MS patients, as well as in the animal model, experimental autoimmune encephalomyelitis (EAE), have largely focused on T cells.
-However, recent therapeutic advances highlight the importance of B cells for disease development and progression.
-Notably, we discovered that Th17 cells attract B cells, and induce formation of ectopic lymphoid follicles (eLFs) in the CNS during EAE, suggesting that B cells and Th17 cells cooperate in pathogenic inflammatory processes.
+However, therapeutic advances highlight the importance of B cells for disease development and progression.
+We discovered that Th17 cells attract B cells, and induce formation of ectopic lymphoid follicles (eLFs) in the CNS during EAE, suggesting that B cells and Th17 cells cooperate in pathogenic inflammatory processes.
 Therefore, we are investigating the interplay between autoantigen-specific B and Th17 cells during disease initiation and progression both in the CNS and in the periphery.
 We are interested in the underlying mechanisms of how T cells shape a pathogenic B cell response, and – vice versa - how B cells can support a pathogenic T cell response.
-Our research aims to provide insight into the cellular mechanisms and kinetics of disease and may enable development of more tailored therapeutic strategies in the future.

 Our Approach